patheros/PathSetManuals/modules/Orchestrator.md

 Each of the eight arms on Orchestrator have three outputs each along with several configuration options:

-Starting from the body working out there is the `New Sequene` input and button.
+Starting from the body working out there is the `New Sequence` input and button.
 Either will change the internal signature/pattern of that arm.
 See [Modulation mode](#Modulation-Mode) or [Drum mode](#Drum-Mode) for specifics.

 Next is the `Arm Mode` switch.
 This toggles between [modulation mode](#Modulation-Mode) and [drum mode](#Drum-Mode).
 Both are described in more detail bellow.

 Next is `Arm Length` and `Arm Rate`.
 These control how fast each arm's internal sequence/pattern plays and how often it repeats.
 These knobs are independent form the knobs on the head.
 Note that while you are turning `Arm Rate` the song's position will move creating more movement temporarily.

-Finally we have the three outputs pre arm along with individual `Power` and `Offset` knobs per output.
+Finally we have the three outputs per arm along with individual `Power` and `Offset` knobs per output.
 Note the positioning of these knobs above or bellow each arm alternates.
 The following sections describe how they affect behavior depending on the arm's mode.

 ### Modulation Mode
 In Modulation Mode the arm's internal sequence is an LFO waveform that creates micro oscillations that are added to the arm's position.
-This is intended to control color and tambour CVs on voices.
+This is intended to control color and timbre CVs on voices.
 In doing so micro oscillations create variety in the moment and the macro oscillations create movement across the song.

 In modulation mode all three outputs use the same micro oscillation waveform, but the `A Outputs` (closer to the head) run at quarter speed and the `C Outputs` (further from the head) run at 4x speed.